 - 1. Number and extent of rills: None.

 - 2. Presence of water flow patterns: None.

 - 3. Number and height of erosional pedestals or terracettes: Bunchgrasses may be pedestalled, but no exposed roots should be present.
+"Cat-steps" on steeper slopes may be present on a limited basis, but these are not considered terracettes.

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 5 to 15 percent is typical. - 5.
+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 5 to 25 percent is typical. - 5.
 Number of gullies and erosion associated with gullies: None should be present. - 6.
 Extent of wind scoured, blowouts and/or depositional areas: Occasional areas associated with increased animal activity (e.g., rodent burrows, animal trailing) may exhibit small wind scoured areas, typically less than 10 feet in diameter. - 7.
 Amount of litter movement (describe size and distance expected to travel): Litter should fall in place.
 Slight amount of movement of smallest size class litter is possible, but not normal. - 8.
 Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Some series on this site typically have little organic matter in the surface horizon, and the structure is single grain sand.
 Soil aggregate stability will be difficult to measure on these soils.
 Surface organic matter should still adhere to the soil surface.
 Surface erosion by water rarely occurs due to rapid infiltration, but surface is susceptible to wind erosion if vegetative cover is reduced due to drought or heavy grazing.
 Biological crusts are often present (up to 10% of the surface) and serve to provide resistance to erosion.
 The dominant rhizomatous warm-season species are adapted to these coarse soils and when vigorous are vital in preventing erosion by wind. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): A-horizon should be 2 to 4 inches thick.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): A-horizon should be 1 to 3 inches thick.
 Some soils (e.g., Zeona) have little organic matter in the A-horizon and dark grayish brown colors when moist, but possibly not mollic.
 Structure can be single grain to fine granular parting to single grain in the A-horizon. - 10.
 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool- and warm-season grasses) with fine and coarse roots positively influences infiltration.
 Infiltration is typically high due to the coarse nature of these soils.